poloHex/gulp-library/README.md

 npm install

 ```

+### Config
+Change all your global settings in the gulp/config.js file

 ### Start
 gulp will run the gulp serve script by default.
 You can change this in gulpfile.js.